Light sheet fluorescence microscopy: History

 At the beginning of the 20th century, R. A. Zsigmondy introduced the ultramicroscope as a new illumination scheme into dark-field microscopy.
 Here sunlight or a white lamp is used to illuminate a precision slit.
 The slit is then imaged by a condensor lens into the sample to form a lightsheet.
 Scattering (sub-diffractive) particles can be observed perpendicularly with a microscope.
 This setup allowed the observation of particles with sizes smaller than the microscope's resolution and led to a Nobel prize for Zsigmondy in 1925.

 The first application of this illumination scheme for fluorescence microscopy was published in 1993 by Voie et al. under the name orthogonal-plane fluorescence optical sectioning (OPFOS). for imaging of the internal structure of the cochlea.
 The resolution at that time was limited to 10 µm laterally and 26 µm longitudinally but at a sample size in the millimeter range.
 The orthogonal-plane fluorescence optical sectioning microscope used a simple cylindrical lens for illumination.
 Further development and improvement of the selective plane illumination microscope started in 2004.
 After this publication by Huisken et al. the technique found wide application and is still adapted to new measurement situations today (see above).
 Since 2010 a first ultramicroscope with fluorescence excitation and limited resolution and since 2012 a first selective plane illumination microscope are available commercially.
 A good overview about the development of selective plane illumination microscopy is given in ref.
 During 2012 also open source projects have started to appear that freely publish complete construction plans for light sheet fluorescence microscopes and also the required software suites.

 Applications

 Selective plane illumination microscopy/light sheet fluorescence microscopy is often used in developmental biology, where it enables long-time (several days) observations of embryonic development (even with full lineage tree reconstruction).
+In transparent creatures such as the larval zebrafish, light sheet microscopy can image the activity of the nervous system of a live, behaving animal.
 Selective plane illumination microscopy can also be combined with techniques, like fluorescence correlation spectroscopy to allow spatially resolved mobility measurements of fluorescing particles (e.g. fluorescent beads, quantum dots or fluorescent proteins) inside living biological samples.

 Strongly scattering biological tissue such as brain or kidney has to be chemically fixed and cleared before it can be imaged in a selective plane illumination microscope.
 Special tissue clearing techniques have been developed for this purpose, e.g. 3DISCO, CUBIC and CLARITY.
 Depending on the index of refraction of the cleared sample, matching immersion fluids and special long-distance objectives must be used during imaging.